History of The Bill: 2002–2005: serial format

-Executive Producer Richard Handford left the show at the start of 2002, being replaced on a temporary basis by Chris Parr.
+Executive producer Richard Handford left the show at the start of 2002, being replaced on a temporary basis by Chris Parr.
 In February, Paul Marquess became Handford's successor, changing the format of the series to a serialised, soap opera-style system; he also dropped on-screen episode titles for the first time, which did not return until 2007.
-Marquess had previously worked on Brookside and used similar methods to his time on that series, notably axing a large percentage of the cast including veterans Ben Roberts (Ch.
-Insp.
-Derek Conway) and Colin Tarrant (Insp.
-Andrew Monroe).
+Marquess had previously worked on Brookside and used similar methods to his time on that series, notably axing a large percentage of the cast including veterans Ben Roberts (Ch Insp Derek Conway) and Colin Tarrant (Insp Andrew Monroe).
 Their characters were among ten killed off in 2002, more than the total number in the entire series history (nine between 1984 and 2001).
 Six of the ten characters were killed off in the 2002 station fire, which also led to a major redevelopment of the station set; the CID office was overhauled and the management offices were reduced to accommodate a Community Safety Unit (in keeping with the department's integration to the real-life Metropolitan Police).
 The move proved controversial but did boost ratings after a decline prior to Marquess arriving, while it allowed him to bring a wide array of new characters.
-Marquess was highly progressive in representing modern views, casting the first lesbian officer in PC Gemma Osbourne and the show's highest-ranking black officer in Supt.
-Adam Okaro, amongst others.
+Marquess was highly progressive in representing modern views, casting the first lesbian officer in PC Gemma Osbourne and the show's highest-ranking black officer in Supt Adam Okaro, among others.
 The series also aired groundbreaking scenes such as the first gay and lesbian kisses, as well as a gay wedding in 2005.